-How to Make Homemade Sauerkraut: Perfect Every Time (This is the Best Recipe for the Beginning Fermenter)
+How to Make Homemade Sauerkraut (The Best Sauerkraut Recipe for the Beginning Fermenter)

 This post is an easy recipe for the BEST sauerkraut EVER, and is perfect for the beginning fermenter.
+I like to call it a gateway fermentation recipe.
 You only need a few ingredients to make sauerkraut, and the tools you'll need are easy to find and inexpensive too!
+In fact, you probably have everything you need!

 How to Make the BEST Sauerkraut EVER!